SamuelK152/Rooster-Booster/README.md

 - HTML5
 - CSS
 - Bootstrap 5
+- Formspree

 ## Ideas for Future Improvement

 1. Integrate a payment gateway for real online orders.
 2. Include a scheduling calendar for users to pick their preferred wake-up date and time.
-3. Implement a backend (Node.js, Python, etc.) to store and manage orders.
+3. Implement a backend (Node.js, Python, etc.) to store and manage orders beyond Formspree's limitations.

 ---